-North Korea Fired Possible Missile, Japanese Government Says
+North Korea Has Fired Another Ballistic Missile

 (TOKYO) — North Korea fired a ballistic missile Friday night which landed in the ocean off Japan, Japanese officials said.

+Prime Minister Shinzo Abe called a meeting of Japan's National Security Council.

-"I have received information that North Korea once again conducted a missile firing," Prime Minister Shinzo Abe said.
+"I have received information that North Korea once again conducted a missile firing," he said.
 "We will immediately analyze information and do our utmost to protect the safety of the Japanese people."

-Abe said he has called a meeting of the National Security Council.
+There was no immediate announcement of the type of missile.
+On July 4, North Korea test-launched its first intercontinental ballistic missile.

-Japanese government spokesman Yoshihide Suga said the missile flew for about 45 minutes and landed off the Japanese coast in waters between Japan and the Korean Peninsula.
+Japanese government spokesman Yoshihide Suga said the missile launched Friday flew for about 45 minutes and landed off the Japanese coast in waters between Japan and the Korean Peninsula.

 Japanese public broadcaster NHK said the coast guard issued safety warnings to aircraft and ships.

-In Washington, a Pentagon spokesman, Navy Capt.
-Jeff Davis, confirmed that a launch of a ballistic missile from North Korea had been detected.

-"We are assessing and will have more information soon," he said.
+"We are assessing and will have more information soon," said Pentagon spokesman Navy Capt.
+Jeff Davis.

+South Korea's Joint Chiefs of Staff said the missile was launched from North Korea's northern Jagang province.

+Analysts say the "Hwasong 14" ICBM launched by North Korea on July 4 could be capable of reaching most of Alaska or possibly Hawaii if fired in an attacking trajectory.
+It was launched at a very steep angle, a technique called lofting, and reached a height of more than 2,500 kilometers (1,550 miles) before splashing down in the Pacific Ocean 930 kilometers (580 miles) away.